Table of Contents Show

-- An individualized academic plan based on pupil’s needs is the foremost thing here.
+- An individualized academic plan based on pupils’ needs is foremost.
 Students get individual attention and care relevant to their necessities.

 - Open enrollment in high school and middle school.
 Your ward can begin his class any day in an academic year in this school.

-- They offer special programs for students who face learning difficulties and admit average grade level students also.
-There are no age restrictions for the admission of students.
+- They offer special programs for students who face learning difficulties and admit average grade-level students.